fabiopipitone/elasticsearch-tocsv/README.rst

     $ ``pip3 install elasticsearch-tocsv``

-Requiring of a version of python >=3.8 is not really mandatory (even 3.7 should work but needs to be tested first) but it's highly recommended since previous versions might have problems when logging in multiprocessing mode.
+A version of python >=3.8 is not absolutely necessary (3.7 should also work but needs to be tested first) but is highly recommended, as previous versions might experience problems when logging in multiprocessing mode.

 |

 Arguments description
 ---------------------

 Running ``elasticsearch_tocsv --help`` on the terminal you will be presented with all the possible arguments you can launch the command with.
-Some of them are mandatory, some others might depend on different ones.
-Here's the complete list of what the arguments are, if they are mandatory or optional and what they are thought for.
-Later on some use cases will be reported.
+Some of them are mandatory, while some might depend on others.
+Below is a complete list which describes what each argument is, whether it's mandatory or optional and its intended use.
+Later on some use cases will also be reported.

   **MANDATORY**